Editor’s note: This article was originally published in 2019. It has been updated for accuracy and to reflect modern practices.

 There’s a reason why so many eCommerce businesses auto-select customers’ shipping and billing addresses to be the same: It makes the checkout process much easier for users.
 (We’ve verified it with our own testing, too).

-Customers want to know when their orders will arrive, especially with COVID-related shipping and supply line disruptions.
-So, we recommend displaying an order’s estimated shipping or arrival date within your checkout page design.
+Customers want to know when their orders will arrive, so we recommend displaying an order’s estimated shipping or arrival date within your eCommerce checkout page design.

 “Estimated” is the key word here.
 Emphasize that dates are subject to change to prevent disappointed customers from bombarding your customer service teams.

-Make sure to always follow up orders with detailed shipping and tracking emails to keep your customers in the loop.
+Make sure to always follow up on order confirmations with shipping details and tracking emails to keep your customers in the loop.

 Studies consistently show that a top reason customers leave abandoned carts is because of a “create account” prompt.
 This can be a difficult balance for online retailers, which have much to gain by gathering customer information through the account creation process.

-As a compromise, we recommend “segmenting” your customer upfront by giving them three different options:
+As a compromise between these two competing desires, we recommend “segmenting” your customers upfront by giving them three different options:

 - Check out as a guest